Teddy Ruxpin

-At the peak of its popularity, Teddy Ruxpin became the best-selling toy of 1985 and 1986.
+At the peak of its popularity, Teddy Ruxpin became one of the best-selling toys of 1985 and 1986.
 The 2006 version was awarded the 2006 Animated Interactive Plush Toy of the Year award by Creative Child Magazine.
-A cartoon based on the characters debuted in 1986.
-Teddy's extreme popularity in 1986 buoyed the controversial launch of the Nintendo Entertainment System, also distributed by Worlds of Wonder.
+A cartoon based on the character debuted in 1986.
+More than 8 million Teddy Ruxpin toys have been produced.
+A live-action film adaptation is in development.

 Technology

 Conventional cassette tapes carry two audio tracks for stereo sound reproduction.
-Teddy Ruxpin cassettes use the left track for audio and the right track for a control data stream.
-The data stream controls servomotors that move the eyes and mouth and can divert the audio signal to Grubby, the companion toy, by means of a proprietary cable.
-This allows the two to engage in pre-recorded interactions.
-Grubby only works with the original WoW version of Teddy Ruxpin.
+Teddy Ruxpin cassettes use the left track for audio and the right track for a control data stream which in the original 1985 version is encoded as Pulse-position modulation.
+The data stream operates the motors that animate the eyes and mouth, and it can also reroute the audio signal to Grubby, who is an octopede and the companion toy, by means of a proprietary cable.
+This allows the two toys to engage in pre-recorded interactions.
+Grubby only works with the original WoW versions of Teddy Ruxpin.

-If a conventional audio cassette is played in either the second or third generation models of the original Teddy Ruxpin, this is detected and its right audio track is ignored and Teddy will not move.
-The production eject mechanism was design by global design firm RKS Design.
-Early versions of the toy use three servo motors, but this was reduced to two and even one in later versions.
+When a standard audio cassette is played in the second or third generation Teddy Ruxpin, the system detects it, ignores the right audio track, and leaves Teddy motionless.
+The production eject mechanism was designed by global design firm RKS Design.
+Early versions of the toy featured three servo motors, later reduced to two, and eventually to one.

 History

 After the September 1985 debut, various toy makers have produced Teddy Ruxpin over the years.
 The first was Worlds of Wonder from 1985 until its bankruptcy in 1988.
 The cut rights were then sold to Hasbro, and produced again from 1991 to 1996.
 Another version debuted in 1998 by Yes!
-Entertainment, and another version in 2006 by BackPack Toys, owned and operated by Robert Taylor.
-The most recent version was produced by Wicked Cool Toys.
+Entertainment, and another version in 2006 by BackPack Toys.
+The latest edition was produced by Wicked Cool Toys.

-Shortly after his debut, Teddy Ruxpin was dubbed the "Official Spokesbear for the National Center for Missing and Exploited Children" in 1985.
+Shortly after his debut, Teddy Ruxpin was recognized as the "Official Spokesbear for the National Center for Missing and Exploited Children" in 1985.